The action of component groups on irreducible components of Springer fibers

-\item (N): $d$ lies in two columns $2i-1$ and $2i$ for some $i\geqslant 1$.
-Then $2i-2$ is a member of $\lambda'$ and $2i$ is a member of $\lambda$.
-Adding the $n$-th domino reduces the multiplicty of $2i-2$ by one and increases the multiplicty of $2i$ by one.
-In the construction of \cref{clusters def}, two numbers $2i$ and $2i-2$ are always sent to the same open cluster.
-Therefore, the numbers $r(\cC)$ do not change.
-Next, we verify Condition 1 by considering the following subcases. \begin{enumerate} \item $2i\notin \lambda'$ and $2i-2\notin \lambda$.
-In the NCP diagram of $b_{T^{n-1}}$, we shift the point $2i-2$ to the right, making it become $2i$.
-There is no other even number between $2i-2$ and $2i$, so the new diagram satisfies the noncrossing condition. \item $2i\notin \lambda'$ and $2i-2\in \lambda$.
-We first add the point $2i$ to the NCP diagram of $b_{T^{n-1}}$ and remove the arc from $2i-2$ to $2x_l$ for some $x_l> i$.
-Then we connect $2i-2$ with $2i$ and $2i$ with $2x_l$.
-(If there is no such $x_l$, we just add the arc between $2i-2$ and $2i$). \item $2i\in \lambda'$, and $2i$ and $2i-2$ have the same color.
-The NCP diagram remains the same.
-If $2i$ and $2i-2$ have two different colors, we first add an arc between $2i-2$ and $2i$, then color all the points in $b_{T^{n-1}}^{-1}(b_{T^{n-1}}(2i))$, $b_{T^{n-1}}^{-1}(b_{T^{n-1}}(2i-2))$ and related arcs with a new color.
-(This process corresponds to merging two open clusters into one, i.e., we take the union of two sets in a NCP to obtain a new one).
+\item Suppose $2i \in \lambda'$.
+If $2i$ and $2i - 2$ have the same color, the NCP diagram remains unchanged.
+If they have different colors, we first add an arc between $2i - 2$ and $2i$, then recolor all the points in $b_{T^{n-1}}^{-1}(b_{T^{n-1}}(2i))$, $b_{T^{n-1}}^{-1}(b_{T^{n-1}}(2i - 2))$, and the associated arcs with a new color.
+This process corresponds to merging two open clusters into one; that is, we take the union of two sets in an NCP to obtain a new one.
 The following is an illustration.

 \end{enumerate}